AyalSwaid/Mental-Health-models-Arabic/Models/Classifiers/GSR Predeiction - Help Seeker Only/Training Code/README.md

 - **Recall**
 - **F1 Score**
 - **F2 Score** (to emphasize recall)
-- **ROC-AUC**

-All metrics were computed on the **test set**, with probabilistic outputs used for AUC calculations.

----

 ### Summary
-This approach demonstrates that integrating **privacy-preserving techniques** such as Differential Privacy into **language models** is feasible without significantly degrading classification accuracy — a promising step toward **ethical AI in mental health** applications.
+This approach demonstrates that adapting the model into our specific domain, Sahar conversations in this case and applying domain-exper knowledge mechanism will boost performance.